Danielle Lebon

 Registered Acupuncture at Lebon Therapy

-...finding your inner balance
+...finding inner harmony

 Acupuncture

-is a 5000 year old Chinese art of healing that involves the insertion of very fine, sterile, disposable needles into specific parts of the body.
+Acupuncture is a 5000 year old Chinese art of healing that involves the insertion of very fine, sterile, disposable needles into specific parts of the body.
 This technique stimulates and activates the body's immune and healing systems for therapeutic purposes or to relieve pain or produce regional anesthesia.

 Acupuncture is a homeopathic approach to health that is based upon the philosophy that our bodies function through channels of energy.
 This energy is believed to run through different pathways.
 When this energy is blocked or out of balance pain or disease results.
 Acupuncture facilitates the flow of this energy through the body creating harmony by inserting a one time use sterile, disposable needle into specific points to achieve the desired effect.

-• Improves Circulation
+• Circulation and Cardiovascular Health

 • Headaches & Migraines